tibmeister/vPOSH/README.md

 ]
 ```
 For *AutoConnect*, this is a true/false value and will be used to determine if the AutoConnect feature of the cmdlet is used.
-The valid values for *Environment* are listed in the **environments.json** file in the config directory.
+The valid values for *Environment* are listed in the **environments.json** file in the *.config* directory.
 This file has the format of:

 ```
 [